davidreis97/LPOO1617_T5G9/README.md

 ![Health and Score](Docs/UserManualTSS/healthscore.png)
 ### After the Game
-- This is an "endless" type of game, so the only way to end the game is to die, and there is no "Win" situation (other than beating your highscore).
+- This is an arcade survival game, there is no "Win" condition and the objective is to beat the top high score.
 - When you die, a Game Over screen is shown for a few seconds.
 ![Game Over](Docs/UserManualTSS/gameover.png)
-- After that you will be taken to the Highscores screen, which shows the highest scores ever achieved on your computer, as well as the date of the highscore and the name of the user who achieved it.
+- If you managed to beat a high score then you'll be taken to the Highscores screen, which shows the highest scores ever achieved on your computer, as well as the date of the highscore and the name of the user who achieved it.
 ![Highscores](Docs/UserManualTSS/highscores.png)
-- Insert your username on the textfield located on the bottom of the screen and press "OK" to add your score to the list and return to the Main Menu.
+- Insert your username on the text field located on the bottom of the screen and press "OK" to add your score to the list and return to the Main Menu.
 - You can also access the Highscores screen by pressing the "Highscores" button on the Main Menu.

 ## TSSC